SoCXin/doc/docs/core/userguide/cmd_ci.rst

 denoting with ``:``) to
 ``PLATFORMIO_CI_SRC`` `Environment variable <http://en.wikipedia.org/wiki/Environment_variable>`_

-For more details as for integration with the popular Continuous Integration Systems please follow to :ref:`ci` page.
+For more details as for level1 with the popular Continuous Integration Systems please follow to :ref:`ci` page.

 .. note::